hiveeyes/documentation/doc/source/index.rst

 Intro
 =====
-Data currently is measured and collected at intervals of about 15 minutes from our labs beehive located in Berlin Wedding.
+Data currently is measured and collected at intervals of about 15 minutes from the :ref:`labs beehive <labhive-one>` located in Berlin Wedding.

 Legend for *Load cell* panel: